roverdotcom/nexus-django4.2/README.rst

 .. image:: https://travis-ci.org/adamchainz/nexus.svg?branch=master
         :target: https://travis-ci.org/adamchainz/nexus

+**Retired: this project is no longer maintained.** I (Adam Johnson) no longer have time to continue maintaining this.
+I was doing so to support `gargoyle-yplan <https://github.com/adamchainz/gargoyle>`__, a fork for my ex-employer YPlan.
+If you'd like to sponsor ongoing maintenance or take it over yourself, please contact me@adamj.eu.

 Nexus is a pluggable admin application in Django.
 It's designed to give you a simple design and architecture for building admin applications.